 Lots and lots of content.

 The big secret to finding clients online surrounds what you choose to talk about in your content.
 If I were to poll my clients, the one question that seems to give everyone the greatest heartburn is what to write about.
 Here the world is your oyster, BUT you need to target your content to the top of your funnel or else you’re putting the close before the sale.
+(Need clients now?
+Here are our top 6 ideas for finding clients stat!)

 In other words, you need to write content that targets what clients feel BEFORE they hire you.
 Curious about writing best practices?
 You can find those here.